slimandslam/schwab-client-js/docs/DeveloperReference.md

 [Note: These helper functions were ported by me from [Alex Golec's Python project](https://github.com/alexgolec/schwab-py) to NodeJS]

 schwab-client-js has helper functions that make it easier to create order object(s).
 Creating an order object -- a JSON structure -- is necessary in order to place or update an order.
-The two functions you use for placing and updating an order are:
+The three functions you use for placing, updating, or previewing an order are:

-- `placeOrderByAcct()`
+- `placeOrderByAcct()` -- place an order
-- `updateOrderById()`
+- `updateOrderById()` -- update an existing order
-- `orderPreview()` -- not yet implemented by Schwab but still listed in the Schwab docs
+- `orderPreview()` -- preview order before placing

 ### Creating Option Symbols